ProjectRunspace/sysadmin-weekly/README.md

-# SysAdmin Weekly — Community Discussions
+# SysAdmin Weekly Github Community Discussions

 Welcome to the official community discussion space for **[SysAdmin Weekly](https://www.sysadminweekly.com)**.

 This repository exists to support thoughtful, practitioner-led conversations around the SysAdmin Weekly podcast and newsletter including episode follow-ups, real-world operational questions, tooling discussions, and broader industry topics that matter to people who actually run tech and infrastructure.

+When you're ready to starting getting involved in the community, discussions can be found by clicking the [Discussions tab](https://github.com/ProjectRunspace/sysadmin-weekly/discussions).
+It is **HIGHLY RECOMMENDED** you review the [README](https://github.com/ProjectRunspace/sysadmin-weekly/blob/main/README.md) below before continuing.

-## What This Is
+## What This Space Is

 - A place to discuss **SysAdmin Weekly podcast episodes**
 - A forum for **real SysAdmin problems and solutions**